grassdog/dotfiles/INSTALLATION.md

 ## Bootstrap up the environment

-Sign in and set the hostname.
-A bunch of Dropbox files will need to be synced before running the script below.
+- Sign in and set the hostname.
+- Enable FileVault.
+- Run a software update on the machine.
+- Sign into iCloud.
+- Sign into the App store

+Run the script below.

 ```sh
 bash <(curl -s https://raw.githubusercontent.com/grassdog/dotfiles/master/bootstrap.sh)
 ```

+You'll likely need to run it multiple times as it symlinks on Dropbox files which need time to be synced.

 Restart host to ensure all settings are in effect.